cognimbus/nimbus.docs/docs/source/index.rst

    This documentation is under active development.

-.. must add the page here in order to see it on the side menu
+.. must add the page here to see it on the side menu

 .. toctree::
    :hidden:

    installation-guide
    robots-tab